zhongyi-zhang/open-service-broker-azure/docs/migrate_from_masb/mssql.md

 cf create-service azure-sql-12-0-database-from-existing <plan-name> <sqldb-instance-name> -c '{"resourceGroup":"<group-name>", "location":"<server-location>", "server":"<server-name>", "administratorLogin":"<login>", "administratorLoginPassword":"<login-password>", "alias":"<sqldb-instance-name>"}'
 ```

 ***Note***: OSBA provides plans by tier categories.
-For example, compared to MASB provides plans `StandardS0` - `StandardS12`, OSBA provides only a plan `standard`.
+For example, compared to that MASB provides plans `StandardS0` - `StandardS12`, OSBA provides only a plan `standard`.
 You should choose the right category.
 It is important.
 Though provisioning wouldn't change the tier, you wouldn't be able to update the tier as OSBA doesn't support changing plan for now.
 The plan name of existing service instances can be checked by `cf services`.

 ### Duplicate your application and update to adapt the SQL credentials delivered by OSBA